UncleHengz/INF2004-T3/README.md

 ## Future Changes/ Improvement
 - Reduce APR Spoofing + IP Forwarding lag.
 - On the spot translation of network packets to UTF-8 like Wireshark
+- Maybe saving the analysis results to the cloud for easy retrieval